Talk to Engineer

 • Increasing SVI values

-• Rising sludge blanket in clarifier
+• Rising sludge blanket levels in clarifier

 • Higher effluent turbidity